liav-hasson/llm-mafia/README.md

 > [!NOTE]
 > Draft document!

-Kubernetes pods playing Mafia using AI reasoning.

----

-## What is this?

 A classic Mafia game where each player is an LLM-backed Kubernetes pod.
 Players communicate via Kafka, reason with Ollama, and eliminated players get deleted from the cluster.
 The game is managed declaratively using a custom CRD.

 ---